SH-Tang/BalancedFieldLength/docs/adr/00012-Selecting-NUnit-test-logger-to-report-results-in-GithubActions.md

 * Microsoft.NET.Test.Sdk
 This dependency is necessary to run the unit tests within the integrated test window and with the `dotnet test` command
 * GitHubActionsTestLogger

+Note that the older versions of ReSharper unit test runner has issues with a different version of the NUnit3TestAdapter.
+Updating Resharper to version 3.2, build 2020-12-29 in combination with NUnit3TestAdapter 3.17.0 resolves this issue.